What it posts

 - Schedule: the days and time of day the digest posts.
 The timezone defaults to your workspace setting and can be overridden per channel.

-- Filters: hide draft PRs, hide bot-authored PRs (Dependabot, Renovate, and similar), and skip recently opened PRs, either anything opened today or anything younger than a number of hours or days.
+- Filters: hide draft PRs (independent of the rule’s Draft PRs switch), hide bot-authored PRs (Dependabot, Renovate, and similar), and skip recently opened PRs, either anything opened today or anything younger than a number of hours or days.
 Flag PRs as stale sets how many days of inactivity earn the 🚨 marker.

 - Delivery: an empty digest is skipped by default.
 Turn on Post even when there are no open PRs to get a short all-clear message instead.